Incentive Stock Options

 Qualifying vs. disqualifying dispositions

 If you hold shares for at least one year from exercise and two years from grant date, your sale is a 'qualifying disposition' and gains are taxed at long-term capital gains rates.
 Selling before either threshold is a 'disqualifying disposition': the spread at exercise is recharacterized and taxed at ordinary income rates in the year of sale, eliminating the tax benefit of the ISO structure.
-The $100K annual ISO vesting cap means options above that value in a single calendar year automatically convert to NSOs, a detail often overlooked in large grants.
+Under IRC 422(d), ISOs that become first exercisable in a single calendar year are subject to a $100K aggregate FMV cap (measured at grant date).
+Options exceeding this threshold automatically convert to NSOs, a detail often overlooked in large grants.

 Common questions